Knowledge of the lung anatomy is essential for understanding HRCT.

 In those cases there are usually associated HRCT findings of fibrosis, such as traction bronchiectasis and honeycombing.

-On the left a patient with GGO as dominant pattern.
+Here two images af a patient with GGO as the dominant pattern.

 In addition there is traction bronchiectasis indicating the presence of fibrosis.